 As an academically selective school Westminster uses entrance exams to select which boys are suitable to gain a place.
 They use a 2-stage process, with boys being selected to move to the next stage based on their relative performance.

-- Stage 1 is the ISEB Common Pre-Test, usually sat between 1st October and 30th November of the autumn term of Year 6, which is a computerised test consisting of English, Maths, Verbal and Non-Verbal Reasoning.
+- Stage 1 is the ISEB Common Pre-Test, usually sat at their current prep-school between 1st October and 30th November of the autumn term of Year 6, which is a computerised test consisting of English, Maths, Verbal and Non-Verbal Reasoning.
 Do read our blog to find out more about the ISEB Common Pre-Tests

 - Stage 2 is for those students who have performed strongly in the ISEB Common Pre-Test and have a satisfactory reference.
 In January of Year 6 applicants are invited to sit Westminster’s own tests in English and English and Maths and complete an interview.